-If you would like to review an approved championship microsite, please reference one of the following pages:
+If you would like to review an approved championship microsite, please reference the following page:

-- Utah March Madness First & Second Round: http://www.uteathletics.com/ncaa/ - Oklahoma City Women's College World Series Microsite: https://www.visitokc.com/wcws/
+Oklahoma City Women's College World Series Microsite: www.visitokc.com/wcws/

 PHOTOGRAPHY

 NCAA Photos (also known as Clarkson-Creative/Clarkson) will be on site for the final day of competition, unless otherwise specified.
 Hosts institutions are not required to have a photographer when Clarkson is not on site.
 An additional photographer may be hired by NCAA staff to shoot additional days and ancillary events, if the staff so chooses.
 For those instances, it is necessary to have the hired photographer(s) complete the photography services agreement.